Filipe-Eduardo-AC/Filipe-Eduardo-AC/README.md

 ### Hi, I'm Filipe Eduardo Andrade Costa, 20 years old and I'm studying computer science at the moment

-- 🔭 I’m currently working on getting enough knowledge to get a good job.
+- 🔭 I’m currently working on getting enough knowledge to get into my first job.
 - 📚 I’m currently learning some backend languages like C, C++, C#, Python, PHP and others.
 - 🤝 I’m looking to collaborate on interesting projects, mainly if it is related to game development.
 - 📫 Contact info: filipeeacosta@gmail.com or Discord: Filipeeac#1122